senthilvel-k/to-do-app/README.md

 ## Required Files

-Code of the main app is in _App.js_ file and the code for each screen is in _src/HomeScreen.js_ and _src/TodoScreen.js_
+Code of the main app is in _App.js_ file and the code for each screen is in _src/HomeScreen.js_ and _src/Todo.js_

+The image added in the mainscreen is given in _src/Todo.png_

 Output demo videos and screenshots are in _Output/Video_ and _Output/Screenshots_ folder